 How does a virtual machine work?

-Virtualization is the process of creating a software-based, or "virtual" version of a computer, with dedicated amounts of CPU, memory, and storage that are "borrowed" from a physical host computer—such as your personal computer— and/or a remote server—such as a server in a cloud provider's datacenter.
+Virtualisation is the process of creating a software-based or "virtual" version of a computer, with dedicated amounts of CPU, memory and storage that are "borrowed" from a physical host computer — such as your personal computer — and/or a remote server — such as a server in a cloud provider's datacentre.
 A virtual machine is a computer file, typically called an image, that behaves like an actual computer.
-It can run in a window as a separate computing environment, often to run a different operating system—or even to function as the user's entire computer experience—as is common on many people's work computers.
+It can run in a window as a separate computing environment, often to run a different operating system — or even to function as the user's entire computer experience— as is common on many people's work computers.
 The virtual machine is partitioned from the rest of the system, meaning that the software inside a VM can't interfere with the host computer's primary operating system.